 Mountain biking can be a little intimidating when you’re a beginner.

-If you’re anything like me, the first time I took my tires onto an off-road trail it didn’t look anything like the YouTube videos that show up with a search for mountain biking.
+If you’re anything like me, the first time I took my tires onto an off-road trail, it didn’t look anything like the YouTube videos that show up with a search for mountain biking.

 Instead of mastering off-road cycling on the first try, riding a mountain bike was a lot of learning from the school of hard knocks…thank goodness for the bicycle helmet!

 The good news is learning how to ride a mountain bike doesn’t have to be that way.
-In fact, with some planning and basic understanding of physics, your first ride can be as easy as taking a walk in the park.
+In fact, with some planning and a basic understanding of physics, your first ride can be as easy as taking a walk in the park.

 Before Your First Ride